monome/docs/norns/help.md

 ```
 *nb. make sure to replace `210706` in the above with the date reflected in the file you downloaded.
 If you're in doubt, simply execute `ls` and you'll be shown two files: the `.tgz` and the folder it unpacked.
 We want to copy the name of the folder exactly.*

-- You'll see something similar to:
+You'll see something similar to the following printed in your terminal:

 ```bash
 [ ok ] Restarting nmbd (via systemctl): nmbd.service.